archie-mckenzie/CustomGPT/README.md

         </ul>
     </li>
     <li>
-        Run `pip3 install openai` in your terminal.
-This installs the `openai` library.
+        Run 'pip3 install openai' in your terminal.
+This installs the 'openai' library.
         <ul>
             <li>
-                `openai` is a library created by OpenAI.
+                'openai' is a library created by OpenAI.
 It contains all the specifications for their API so your program can easily access it.
             </li>
             <li>
                 You only need to install a library once.